milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Purpose limitation.
 We will only use your Personal Information for the purposes for which we collected it as listed above, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your Personal Information for an unrelated purpose, we will update this Privacy Policy and we will explain the legal basis which allows us to do so.
-Please note that we may process your Personal Information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law (including the GDPR).
+Note: that we may process your Personal Information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law (including the GDPR).

 What happens when you do not provide necessary Personal Data or you withdraw consent?
 Where we need to process your Personal Information either to comply with law, or to perform the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
 Similarly, if we rely on your consent to process your Personal Information, you are entitled to withdraw your consent, but if you do, we may not be able to provide certain services or features to you.
 We will keep you informed of when your access to service or features depends on your consent.

 Our newsletters.
 EEA+ Users who are Adult Members, and other EEA+ Users over the age of 18, can opt-in to receiving our newsletters.
-Please note, however, that you may continue to receive ‘service-related’ and other non-marketing emails from us, including notices of any updates to our Terms of Use or this Policy.
+Note: that you may continue to receive ‘service-related’ and other non-marketing emails from us, including notices of any updates to our Terms of Use or this Policy.

 How do you get consent from parents of Children when we are required to do so?
 We use the term "Children" to refer to younger kids for whom collecting parental consent is required under applicable laws.
 For example, under Article 8 of GDPR, when Personal Information is collected under the lawful base of consent (as provided by Article 6(1)(a) of GDPR) in relation to the offer of information society services directly to a Child parental consent is required.
 The age range that requires parental consent varies per Member State but in no event can be higher than 16 years of age.
 If parental consent is required in respect of any processing of a Children’s Personal Information, that Child must provide their parent’s email address.
 We use that email address to contact the Child’s parent to ask for their consent to the relevant processing – we also explain to the parent: